 5. Gibson Alex Lifeson Les Paul Axcess

 The Alex Lifeson Axcess is very much an Axcess Standard with more bells, and more whistles.
-To my way of thinking, this guitar is the single most versitile Gibson Les Paul in production.
-This is less than a thousand dollars more than the Axcess Standard, but for the extra money, you get a lot of truly cutting edge features.
+To my way of thinking, this guitar is the single most versatile Gibson Les Paul in production.
+This is less than a thousand dollars more than the Axcess Standard, but for the extra money, you get a lot of truly cutting-edge features.

 Just like the music of Alex Lifeson and Rush broke new ground in the realm of classic rock, the Alex Lifeson Axcess breaks new ground with what one can get out of a Gibson Les Paul.
 This guitar has the axcess heel, the belly contour, the Floyd Rose with locking nut; and then it goes way beyond the pale from there.

 This is a Lester with coil taps, but splitting the humbuckers is common fare in comparison to the Piezo system and the ghost pickups under the saddles.
 You read that right, there are more pickups here than you can even see without looking very close.
-The ghost pups allow for this guitar to, in a manner I find very mind blowing, emulate the sound of an acoustic steel string guitar.
+The ghost pups allow for this guitar to emulate the sound of an acoustic steel-string guitar in a manner I find mind-blowing.

 You can see the price, the Alex Lifeson Axcess isn't cheap.
-What it is, is that one guitar which can cover more bases, produce more differing tonal characters than any other I can think of.
+It is the one guitar that can cover more bases and produce more differing tonal characters than any other I can think of.
 If I were a professional musician, this would be the number one instrument I'd own and use, as it can be used for any and all styles.

 Gibson Alex Lifeson Les Paul Axcess Soldibody electric guitar features: